-- Can I take summer classes while in E-H-TRUE?
+- Can I take summer classes while in EHS-TRUE?

-- What if I identify a faculty sponsor who is not on the E-H-TRUE list?
+- What if I identify a faculty sponsor who is not on the EHS-TRUE list?
 Will that work?

 - I have a job on campus.
-Can I still participate in the E-H-TRUE summer program?
+Can I still participate in the EHS-TRUE summer program?

 - Is there a specific undergraduate major targeted?

-- Can I submit an application both to E-H-TRUE and to UBRP?
+- Can I submit an application both to EHS-TRUE and to UBRP?

-No. You are expected to work full time for a minimum of 12 weeks during the summer.
-You SHOULD NOT enroll in summer session classes because University policy restricts students enrolled in even a single credit hour to working only 30 hours a week.
+No. You are expected to work full time, 35 hours per week, for a minimum of 12 weeks during the summer.
+You are not allowed to enroll in summer session classes because University policy restricts students enrolled in even a single credit hour to working only 25 hours a week.

 Possibly.
-Please contact Dr. Klimecki (Klimecki@email.arizona.edu) to discuss this.
-If the proposed faculty member has the appropriate research and availability to fulfill the role of an EHS-TRUE mentor, he or she will become an EHS-TRUE mentor and you will be able to be trained in that laboratory.
+Please contact Dr. Yin Chen (firstname.lastname@example.org) to discuss this.
+If the proposed faculty member has the appropriate research and availability to fulfill the role of an EHS-TRUE mentor, he or she may be able to become an EHS-TRUE mentor and you may be able to be trained in that laboratory.

 Yes, as long as you meet the eligibility criteria for both.
-If you are selected by both, you will have to decide between them.
+If you are selected by both, you will have to decide between the programs.